TeamMETISSE/METISSE/docs/source/structure.md

 # Adding METISSE to your code

-Although METISSE is written entirely in **Modern Fortran**, it interfaces smoothly with Fortran 77 functions and subroutines.
+Although METISSE is written entirely in **Modern Fortran**, it is backwards compatible with Fortran 77 functions and subroutines.
 This enables users to leverage modern language features while preserving compatibility with legacy codes.

-To allow users to switch seamlessly between the two methods for stellar evolution, **METISSE contains subroutines that replicate the behaviour of the SSE subroutines** externally, with similar names and input/output variables.
-This design feature of METISSE allows direct integration of its interpolation-based stellar evolution routines into existing population synthesis codes without extensive refactoring.
+To allow users to easily switch between the two methods for stellar evolution, **METISSE contains subroutines that replicate the behaviour of the SSE subroutines** externally, with similar names and input/output variables.
+This design feature of METISSE allows direct integration of its interpolation-based stellar evolution routines into existing population synthesis codes without extensive modifications.

 If your code currently uses the Fortran 77–based subroutines from the SSE code, METISSE can be integrated through following steps:

 ## Bridging functions for SSE-specific subroutines

-Replace the SSE-specific subroutines — namely zcnsts.f, star.f, hrdiag.f, deltat.f, mlwind.f, and gntage.f — with bridging functions that redirect calls either to SSE or to METISSE, depending on the stellar engine selected by the user.
+Replace the SSE-specific subroutines — namely *zcnsts.f, star.f, hrdiag.f, deltat.f, mlwind.f, and gntage.f* — with bridging functions that redirect calls either to SSE or to METISSE, depending on the stellar engine selected by the user.
 For example, the SSE subroutine `hrdiag` can be renamed to `SSE_hrdiag`, and a bridging subroutine `hrdiag.f` can then be defined as follows: